 This year, Paris Photo is launching the Voices sector, which highlights a selection of artists or galleries through the perspective of a guest curator.
-Three curators have been invited to design a proposal based on a theme of their choice: Elena Navarro, founder of FotoMexico, has created a project focused on Latin American photography; Azu Nwagbogu, founder and president of the Lagos Photo Festival, explores how artists reclaim archives; while author and independent curator Sonia Voss examines the bedroom as a platform for expression through the lens of Eastern and Northern European scenes after the Cold War.
+Three curators have been invited to design a proposal based on a theme of their choice: Elena Navarro, founder of FotoMexico, has created a project focused on Latin American photography; Azu Nwagbogu, founder and president of the Lagos Photo Festival, explores how artists reclaim archives; while author and independent curator Sonia Voss examines the bedroom as a platform for expression through the lens of Eastern and Northern European scenes during the Cold War.
 L’Œil de la Photographie met with Voss.

 Your proposal is titled Four Walls.
 What are its themes?